Summary

 Bigger elements get attention first.
 Make your most important points larger than supporting details.
 Use big fonts for section headers.
 Medium sizes for key facts.
 Small text for fine print.

 Don't make everything huge though.
 Size only works when you have contrast.
 If all your text is large, nothing stands out.
-Pick 2-3 font sizes.
-Stick with them throughout your plan.
+Pick 2-3 font sizes and stick with them throughout your plan.
+Which elements in your plan deserve the biggest visual weight?

 Color Psychology and Contrast